AP and Transfer Credit

 If you have taken an AP physics test in high school and submitted the results to Washington University Admissions, your placement in physics will be made according to the current Physics Department AP Policy.

+We recommend that students interested in majoring in Physical Sciences or related fields still take the two semesters of calculus-based introductory physics, Physics I & II, especially if you took the AP test in Spring 2020.
 We place each student in the course best suited to his or her ability and previous record.
 Please contact Dr. Mairin Hynes for questions regarding course placement.

 Taking Introductory Physics Courses at Another Institution

 You may satisfy introductory calculus-based physics (Physics I & II) requirements at Washington University by taking comparable physics courses at another institution.
 To do so you must:

 - Identify a school that teaches an introductory calculus-based physics course sequence with a lab (preferably a two semester sequence).